zhendrikse/tdd/tdd-katas/train-reservation/README.md

 - Multiple coach reservation
 - Conflicts

-## Train Reservation References
+## References

-- Based on the instructions and code found in the [repo of Emily Bache](https://github.com/emilybache/KataTrainReservation/tree/master#readme)
+- This kata is inspired by the version of this kata found in the [repo of Emily Bache](https://github.com/emilybache/KataTrainReservation/tree/master#readme)
 - Modeling the train reservation kata
   [part 1](https://sadraskol.com/posts/modeling-the-train-reservation-kata-part-1/) and
   [part 2](https://sadraskol.com/posts/modeling-the-train-reservation-kata-part-2/)